Mark Filip

 The Filip Memorandum and DPA Architecture

-The operational significance of this document became clear only after Filip left government.
-Returning to Kirkland & Ellis in May 2009, Filip deployed the framework he had authored to defend the three largest corporate criminal cases of the 2010s–2020s.
-BP Deepwater Horizon (2012): 14 felony counts including 11 manslaughter charges, $4.525 billion criminal settlement — then the largest in U.S. history.
-Volkswagen Dieselgate (2017): guilty plea with $4.3 billion penalty and an independent compliance monitor, co-counseled with Benczkowski at K&E. Boeing 737 MAX (2021): a DPA with $2.5 billion total but only $243.6 million in criminal penalties, no guilty plea, no executive charged, and no compliance monitor — despite 346 deaths from fraud on the FAA.
+The framework's practical effect became apparent after Filip left government.
+Returning to Kirkland & Ellis in May 2009, Filip used the framework he had authored to defend three of the largest corporate criminal cases of the 2010s–2020s.
+BP Deepwater Horizon (2012) brought 14 felony counts including 11 manslaughter charges and a $4.525 billion criminal settlement, then the largest in U.S. history.
+Volkswagen Dieselgate (2017) resulted in a guilty plea with a $4.3 billion penalty and an independent compliance monitor, co-counseled with Benczkowski at K&E. Boeing 737 MAX (2021) was resolved through a DPA with $2.5 billion total but only $243.6 million in criminal penalties, no guilty plea, no executive charged, and no compliance monitor, despite 346 deaths from fraud on the FAA.
 The Boeing DPA was later found breached by DOJ in 2024 and ultimately resolved through a non-prosecution agreement in May 2025.
-Filip's additional defense portfolio at K&E includes Goldman Sachs (1MDB), General Motors (ignition switch), JP Morgan Chase (market manipulation/spoofing), Allergan (opioid MDL), and Abbott Laboratories (misbranding, with Benczkowski).
+Filip's additional defense work at K&E includes Goldman Sachs (1MDB), General Motors (ignition switch), JP Morgan Chase (market manipulation/spoofing), Allergan (opioid MDL), and Abbott Laboratories (misbranding, with Benczkowski).

-The comparison between VW and Boeing is particularly revealing.
-Same defense firm, same lead counsel (Filip), same co-counsel (Benczkowski on VW, returned to DOJ for the Boeing era).
-VW: guilty plea, independent monitor, $4.3 billion.
-Boeing: DPA, no monitor, no guilty plea, $243.6 million criminal fine — despite causing 346 deaths compared to zero for VW's emissions fraud.
-The critical variable that changed between 2017 and 2021 was not the severity of the conduct but the composition of DOJ leadership: by 2021, AG William Barr (K&E Of Counsel), DAG Jeffrey Rosen (29-year K&E partner), and AAG Benczkowski (K&E partner) had all recently occupied or still held the DOJ positions overseeing Boeing's case.
-Harvard Law analysis called the Boeing DPA "one of the worst deferred prosecution agreements," noting that judge and venue were chosen to favor Boeing despite the company having no Texas connection.
+The VW and Boeing matters invite direct comparison.
+They involved the same defense firm, the same lead counsel (Filip), and the same co-counsel (Benczkowski on VW, who had returned to DOJ for the Boeing era).
+VW ended in a guilty plea, an independent monitor, and a $4.3 billion penalty.
+Boeing ended in a DPA with no monitor, no guilty plea, and a $243.6 million criminal fine, despite 346 deaths compared with zero for VW's emissions fraud.
+One variable that changed between 2017 and 2021 was the composition of DOJ leadership: by 2021, AG William Barr (K&E Of Counsel), DAG Jeffrey Rosen (29-year K&E partner), and AAG Benczkowski (K&E partner) had all recently occupied or still held the DOJ positions overseeing Boeing's case.
+A Harvard Law analysis called the Boeing DPA "one of the worst deferred prosecution agreements," noting that the judge and venue were chosen to favor Boeing despite the company having no Texas connection.

 The Epstein NPA and DOJ Oversight

-Filip's connection to the Epstein matter is institutional rather than personal, but it occupies a critical position in the chain of authority.
+Filip's connection to the Epstein matter is institutional rather than personal, but it sits within the chain of authority over the case.
 The Epstein NPA was signed on September 24, 2007, before Filip's confirmation as Deputy Attorney General.
 Filip assumed the DAG role on March 10, 2008, at which point the NPA was in its execution phase.
 Epstein pled guilty under the state component of the arrangement on June 30, 2008, while Filip held the second-highest position at DOJ.

-The structural irony is considerable.
+The sequence of K&E and DOJ roles around the matter is notable.
 K&E partner Ken Starr wrote directly to DAG Filip's office lobbying to drop the federal case against Epstein 2.
 Filip's chief of staff Benczkowski had previously authored a November 9, 2007 DOJ letter cited by K&E in the Epstein defense, arguing that prostitution crimes belonged at the state level.
-The chain runs: K&E partner (Starr) writes to K&E alumnus (Filip, as DAG), whose chief of staff (Benczkowski) later joins K&E (2010), then becomes AAG Criminal Division (2018) overseeing the exact statutes (18 USC 1591) used to prosecute Epstein in 2019.
-Filip himself, after reviewing the NPA from the government side, returned to K&E and became the firm's most prominent corporate criminal defense partner — defending clients using the same DPA/NPA machinery that had been extended to Epstein.
+In sequence, a K&E partner (Starr) wrote to a K&E alumnus (Filip, as DAG), whose chief of staff (Benczkowski) later joined K&E (2010), then became AAG Criminal Division (2018) overseeing the same statutes (18 USC 1591) used to prosecute Epstein in 2019.
+Filip himself, after reviewing the NPA from the government side, returned to K&E and became a leading corporate criminal defense partner at the firm, representing clients through the same DPA/NPA framework that had been extended to Epstein.

-The Filip-Benczkowski relationship is the defining mentor-protege pairing in modern DOJ-to-private practice history.
+The Filip-Benczkowski relationship is a notable mentor-protege pairing in the movement between DOJ and private practice.
 Benczkowski served as Filip's chief of staff in the Office of the Deputy Attorney General (2008), where together they co-authored the Filip Memorandum establishing the DPA framework.
 When Filip returned to Kirkland & Ellis in May 2009, Benczkowski followed in 2010, and they served as co-counsel on at least three major corporate criminal cases: BP Deepwater Horizon, Volkswagen Dieselgate, and Abbott Laboratories misbranding.

-In 2018, Benczkowski returned to DOJ as Assistant Attorney General for the Criminal Division — the division that directly oversees DPAs — while Filip continued defending Boeing and Goldman Sachs at K&E. The conflict was manifest: Benczkowski received an ethics waiver in April 2019 to participate in the Goldman Sachs 1MDB case despite K&E (via Filip) representing Goldman.
+In 2018, Benczkowski returned to DOJ as Assistant Attorney General for the Criminal Division, the division that directly oversees DPAs, while Filip continued defending Boeing and Goldman Sachs at K&E. The overlapping roles produced documented conflicts.
+Benczkowski received an ethics waiver in April 2019 to participate in the Goldman Sachs 1MDB case despite K&E (via Filip) representing Goldman.
 A second waiver followed in November 2018 for 1MDB, and a third in December 2019 for an unspecified "confidential criminal matter."
 AG Barr received parallel 1MDB waivers.
-Goldman ultimately paid $2.9 billion but escaped a guilty plea — a favorable outcome given that $6.5 billion was allegedly misappropriated and Goldman earned $600 million in fees.
-Filip's former K&E colleagues simultaneously wrote the enforcement rules (Filip Memo), staffed the enforcers (Barr, Benczkowski, Rosen), and defended the targets (Filip at K&E).
+Goldman ultimately paid $2.9 billion but escaped a guilty plea, an outcome reached against allegations that $6.5 billion was misappropriated and that Goldman earned $600 million in fees.
+Over this period, Filip's K&E colleagues authored the enforcement rules (Filip Memo), held DOJ enforcement posts (Barr, Benczkowski, Rosen), and defended corporate targets (Filip at K&E).

 Benczkowski returned to K&E in September 2020.
-In September 2025, he joined Boeing as VP/Assistant General Counsel for Government Operations — the same company Filip had defended against criminal prosecution, and whose DPA Benczkowski's Criminal Division had overseen.
-The revolving door did not merely rotate between government and one firm; it concentrated the architect of the DPA system, the co-author who enforced it, and the corporate client who benefited from it into a single institutional orbit.
+In September 2025, he joined Boeing as VP/Assistant General Counsel for Government Operations, the same company Filip had defended against criminal prosecution and whose DPA Benczkowski's Criminal Division had overseen.
+Taken together, these moves linked the author of the DPA framework, the co-author who later enforced it, and the corporate client that benefited from it within the same set of institutions.

 The Bidirectional Role: Corporate Monitor and Defense Counsel

-Filip's career at K&E reveals a figure who operates on both sides of the corporate criminal enforcement divide, sometimes simultaneously.
+Filip's work at K&E has placed him on both sides of corporate criminal enforcement, sometimes during overlapping periods.
 In January 2017, Judge Thelton E. Henderson appointed Filip as Compliance and Ethics Monitor of PG&E following the utility's five felony convictions for willful violations of the Natural Gas Pipeline Safety Act and corrupt obstruction of the investigation into the 2010 San Bruno gas explosion, which killed eight people.
 Filip served as monitor for five years until PG&E's probation ended in January 2022.
-During his tenure, he raised alarms about wildfire prevention, writing: "We doubt anyone would seriously contend PG&E's performance has been adequate, or that substantial improvement is not still imperative."
+During his tenure, he raised concerns about wildfire prevention, writing, "We doubt anyone would seriously contend PG&E's performance has been adequate, or that substantial improvement is not still imperative."

-Erin Nealy Cox, the U.S. Attorney for the Northern District of Texas who oversaw Boeing's prosecution and signed the DPA on January 7, 2021 — her last day in office — joined K&E as a partner in June 2021.
-Filip personally welcomed her per the firm's press release.
+Erin Nealy Cox, the U.S. Attorney for the Northern District of Texas who oversaw Boeing's prosecution and signed the DPA on January 7, 2021, her last day in office, joined K&E as a partner in June 2021.
+Filip welcomed her per the firm's press release.
 She now practices government regulatory and internal investigations at K&E in Dallas, the same city where the Boeing case was filed.
-Columbia Law Professor John Coffee observed: "the US Attorney's joining the defense counsel's law firm suggests they were both on the same wavelength."
+Columbia Law Professor John Coffee observed that "the US Attorney's joining the defense counsel's law firm suggests they were both on the same wavelength."

 Political Alignment and Institutional Position